2025.01.06

 That is the recognition among non-KPOP fans.

-While Rosé is a member of the representative girl group BLACKPINK, “APT.” is not a girl group song.
+Although Rosé is a member of the representative girl group BLACKPINK, “APT.” is not a girl group song.

-The music video surpassed 260 million views within two weeks of its release, achieving a “Perfect All Kill” in South Korea.
+The music video surpassed 260 million views within two weeks of its release, achieving a “perfect all-kill” in South Korea.

 On Spotify, it topped both the global and US charts.